majharulislamjihad2009-a11y/Xbot_morse_AI/README.md

 ## Author

-Developed by a Bangladeshi student (HSC 2027 batch) with interest in:
+Developed by a Bangladeshi student (HSC 2027 batch) who focuses on building projects from real-life problems rather than tutorials.

+Strong interests include:
-- Embedded systems
+- Embedded systems and low-level programming
+- Physics-inspired problem solving and system thinking
+- Human–machine interfaces using minimal hardware
-- AI-assisted tools
+- AI-assisted tools built with clear understanding, not blind automation

-- Low-level optimization
-- Building original projects from ideas
+Most projects start from curiosity, experiments, and practical limitations, with an emphasis on learning how things work internally rather than just making them work.

 ---